sebasjm/antlr/README.txt

 * made BaseRecognizer.displayRecognitionError nonstatic so people can override it.
 Not sure why it was static before.

+* Removed state/decision message that comes out of no viable alternative exceptions, as that was too much. removed the decision number from the early exit exception also.
+During development, you can simply override displayRecognitionError from BaseRecognizer to add the stuff back in if you want.

+* made output go to an output method you can override: emitErrorMessage()

+* general cleanup of the error emitting code in BaseRecognizer.
+Lots more stuff you can override: getErrorHeader, getTokenErrorDisplay, emitErrorMessage, getErrorMessage.

 December 22, 2006

 * Altered Tree.Parser.matchAny() so that it skips entire trees if